Imagine rolling out of bed, putting on a pot of coffee, turning on your computer, and getting right to work.

 - Lack of an informal social network like you’d find in a traditional office environment.

-Now that you have a better handle on what work at home opportunities are, how to decide if you have the right personality to become successful, as well as the easiest path to financial gain, we’ll continue this series next week with a focus on what it really takes to start a profitable work at home business (hint: it's probably not what you think).
+Now that you have a better handle on what work at home opportunities are and how to decide if you have the right personality to become successful, learn what it really takes to start a profitable work at home business (hint: it's probably not what you think).